Get Started

 The installer will launch MicroBlocks when it is done.
 It will also add a shortcut icon to the Desktop that you can use to run MicroBlocks later.

-MacOS Setup
+MacOS App

 Go to the Download page and click the Download button.